MOM Template for ITIL Problem Review

 After multiple incidents were reported to the service desk and a problem was recognized, the ITIL methodology recommends to convene a MOM meeting in order to review the problem and make recommendations on how to resolve it.
-During the ITIL MOM meeting similar problems which occurred in the past are reviewed, in hope of using the same (or similar) solution to resolve the current problem by using MOM Template.
+During the ITIL MOM meeting, similar problems that occurred in the past are reviewed, in hope of using the same (or similar) solution to resolve the current problem by using the MOM Template.

 The MoM (Minutes of Meeting) template records the following issues and details –